Josef Dvorak

-Josef Dvorak (born 28 January 1934, Vienna) is an Austrian therapist, Catholic theologian (scholar of Karl Rahner), author, and co-founder of the Viennese Actionism.
+Josef Dvorak (28 January 1934 – January 2026) was an Austrian therapist, Catholic theologian (scholar of Karl Rahner) and author who was the co-founder of the Viennese Actionism.

-Work
+Life and work

+Dvorak was born in Vienna on 28 January 1934.
 For several years, Dvorak worked as a journalist for the Viennese newspapers Kurier and Arbeiter-Zeitung.
 At least from the beginning of the 1960s, Dvorak worked in Vienna as a therapist.
 In this time he also got to know Otto Muehl, who conducted a conversation analysis on Dvorak.
 At the end of the 1960s, Dvorak was an important intellectual source of inspiration for the left-winged Viennese student scene.